Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Programmable Spectral Filter Arrays

-Our goal is to learn a mapping that takes the distorted measurements and produce clean ``simulated" measurements.
-Since interactions between neighboring spatial filters are non-linear, and often spatially varying, simple models may not capture the non-idealities.
-We instead rely on a learning-based approach to produce accurate measurements.
+To fix the aberrations introduced by the non-idealities in the SLM, we devise a learning-based restoration scheme whose goal is to learn the non-linear mapping that takes the distorted measurements and produce clean ``simulated" measurements.
 We design a single neural network that takes the measured image as input, for any spatially-varying pattern on the SLM that is also provided as input, and outputs the ``simulated" measurement for that pattern produced from the full scan data.
 To account for the spatially varying artifacts, we include the coordinates $(x, y)$, the pattern index $p$ to the inputs, in addition to the measured intensity at each pixel.
 Based on the recent works of \cite{vaswani:2017:attention} and \cite{mildenhall:2020:nerf} in positional encoding, we transform each of $x, y$, and $p$ into 64-length encoded vectors instead of using their original scalar values.
-Given a $pos \in \{x, y, p\}$, we use $[\cos{(pos \cdot f^{2i/N})},$ $\sin{(pos \cdot f^{2i/N})}]$, for $i = 0, \ldots, N/2-1$ with $N = 64$ and $f = 10^{-4}$ as the 64-length positional encoding vector as suggested by \cite{vaswani:2017:attention}.
 Thus, the input to the network consists of a measurement intensity channel, and 64 channels each for $x, y$ and $p$, resulting in a total of 193 channels, as shown in Figure \ref{fig:restore_net_arch}.
-The output of the network is a single restored image channel corresponding to the simulated measurement.
+The output of the network is a single restored image channel corresponding to the simulated measurement (see Fig.~\ref{fig:restore_net_outputs}(e)).
+Details about the network and the dataset are available in section~\ref{sec:network}.

-\paragraph{Network Architecture.} We use an encoder-decoder architecture similar to that of U-net proposed by \cite{ronneberger:2015:unet} with four downsampling and four upsampling blocks as shown in Figure \ref{fig:restore_net_arch}.
-The specifics of this network and how it was trained is provided in the supplement.

-\paragraph{Restoration.} During inference, we input the measured image along with the positional encoding channels (all as $1024 \times 1024$ images) to the trained network to get the restored image as output which will be used for hyperspectral image reconstruction.
-We show the results of our restoration network for a test scene which is not used in training and validation in Figure \ref{fig:restore_net_outputs}.

-\paragraph{Performance of the restoration strategy.} Figure \ref{fig:restore_patterns} evaluates the performance of the restoration network on a test set of seven scenes.
-We quantify the error between the simulated and restored measurements, averaged across the seven scenes, for each of the 92 patterns, and compare them to that of the error associated with the measured images.
-We use peak signal-to-noise ratio (PSNR), measured in dB, as our choice of metric which is defined as:

-where ${{\bf x}}$ and ${\widehat{{\bf x}}}$ are the simulated image and the restored/measurement image, respectively, with an intensity range [0--1].
-We observe an improvement that is often greater than 7 dB, indicating significant increase in measurement fidelity to the simulated data once we apply the restoration network.